mysociety/fixmystreet/install/index.md

 ### Missing Perl modules

-We think we've included all the modules you should need to run and develop FixMyStreet on your machine but it we've missed one (please let us know if this is the case), or you want to add one for something you are developing then you can do so using:
+We think we've included all the modules you should need to run and develop FixMyStreet on your machine but if we've missed one, please let us know.
+If you need a new module for something you're developing, please get in touch as adding things to carton is currently not as simple as we would like.

-    ./bin/cron-wrapper ./local/bin/carton install Module::To::Add

-which will install the module into the local directory. `./bin/cron-wrapper` is a script to make sure the correct library paths are set up for running scripts.